Skip to main content

 How do I know which treatment is best for me?

 We offer complimentary consultations for all new and existing clients.
 Our therapists will conduct a skin analysis using our skin scanning technology and will recommend an appropriate treatment and product for you.
-It is our specialty to educate people on their skin type and how to maintain an appropriate skin care regime tailored to them.
+It is our specialty to educate people on their skin type and how to maintain an appropriate skin care regimen tailored to them.

 How does skin tightening work?

 Our specialised skin tightening treatment is designed to stimulate dermal collagen production and help with the regeneration of damaged skin cells.
-Using our Candela GentleYAG Laser
+Using our Candela GentleYAG LaserTechnology, the heat energy injected into the skin penetrates deep whilst protecting the visible and upper layers, so as not to damage the skin.

 How long does it take for me to see results from my skin treatments?